rojasirvin/ecnII-2022/content/lecturas/_index.md

 * Regresión cuantil
   + CT, Capítulo 4 (sección 4.6)
   + **Cuantil**: Engelhardt, G. V., & Kumar, A. (2011).
 Pensions and household wealth accumulation. *Journal of Human Resources*, 46(1), 203-236.

-## Semana 13

-* Panel con endogeneidad
-  + CT, Capítulo 22 (secciones 22.1 - 22.5)
-  + \* **Panel + VI**: Antman, F. M. (2011).
-The intergenerational effects of paternal migration on schooling and work: What can we learn from children's time allocations?. *Journal of Development Economics*, 96(2), 200-208.
-  + \* Wooldridge, J. (2012).
-Panel data models with heterogeneity and endogeneity.
-Institute for Fiscal Studies.
-  + \* Semykina, A., & Wooldridge, J. M. (2010).
-Estimating panel data models in the presence of endogeneity and selection. _Journal of Econometrics_, 157(2), 375-380.

-* Panel no lineal
-  + CT, Capítulo 23
-  + \* **Panel Poisson**: Castillo, J. C., Mejía, D., & Restrepo, P. (2020).
-Scarcity without leviathan: The violent effects of cocaine supply shortages in the mexican drug war. *Review of Economics and Statistics*, 102(2), 269-286.

 ## Semana 14